 How can a company enter the REPM business under this scheme?

 The REPM scheme is intended for large, technically and financially capable enterprises rather than small or general-purpose manufacturing units.
 It is structured as a global competitive bidding programme, not a walk-in subsidy scheme.
-Participation will therefore be limited to companies that can credibly set up and operate an integrated rare earth permanent magnet facility at industrial scale, covering the complete chain from oxides to finished sintered magnets and aligning with the scheme’s capacity band of up to 600 metric tonnes per annum per beneficiary.
+Participation will therefore be limited to companies that can credibly set up and operate an integrated rare earth permanent magnet facility at industrial scale, covering the complete chain from oxides to finished sintered magnets and aligning with the scheme’s capacity band of 600 MTPA to 1,200 MTPA per beneficiary, in multiples of 100 MTPA.

 The first step for any application is to closely monitor official announcements from the concerned ministries, which will publish the final scheme guidelines and the formal invitation for bids.
 Until that notification is issued, there is no mechanism to submit an application.